-Your ParkZone FW-190 RTF purchase includes everything needed to get you in the air-all in one box!
-You will only need to attach the wing and horizontal tail, and charge the battery pack, prior to taking to the air for your first flight.
-Everyone at ParkZone is committed to giving you the most enjoyable flight experience you can have.
-In order to have a safe and successful flight, we ask that you do not fly until you have read these instructions thoroughly.
+Your ParkZone Spitfire Mk IIB RTF purchase includes everything needed to get you in the air-all in one box!
+You will only need to attach the wing and horizontal tail and charge the battery pack prior to taking to the air.
+Everyone at ParkZone is committed to giving you the most enjoyable flight experience possible.
+In order for your first flight to be safe and successful, we ask that you do not fly until you have read these instructions thoroughly.

-The ParkZone FW-190 comes with a fully proportional 3-channel FM radio system, with full control of throttle, ailerons, and elevator.
+The ParkZone Spitfire Mk IIB comes with a fully proportional 3-channel FM radio system, with full control of throttle, ailerons, and elevator.
 If you are not experienced at flying one of HobbyZone's 3-channel aircraft, or any other 3-channel radio controlled aircraft, we recommend that you do not fly this aircraft.
-If you still choose to fly, you will need to seek the help of an experienced radio control pilot during your beginning flights.
+If you still choose to fly, you will need to seek the help of an experienced radio control pilot during your first several flights.
 This is especially important if you have not flown a 3-channel airplane with aileron control as one of the channels.
 Crash damage is not covered under the warranty!